Quick Answer

 What is the best DIY Faraday cage?

-A galvanized metal trash can with a tight-fitting lid, lined with cardboard and sealed at the seam with aluminum foil tape, is the most reliable and affordable option.
-It offers solid Faraday cage shielding effectiveness, holds multiple devices, and can be built in under 30 minutes for around $30.
+A galvanized metal trash can with a tight-fitting lid, lined with cardboard and sealed at the seam with aluminum foil tape.
+It’s the most reliable and affordable option — solid shielding effectiveness, holds multiple devices, and you can build it in under 30 minutes for around $30.

 Do DIY Faraday cages actually work?

 Yes, but with limits.
 A well-built DIY Faraday cage blocks many RF signals and provides useful attenuation against low-to-moderate electromagnetic pulses.
-No homemade cage is certified to military EMP standards.
+No homemade cage is certified to military EMP standards, though.
 Test yours at multiple frequencies before trusting it, and use professionally tested enclosures for mission-critical gear.

 How to harden your home against EMP?